Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 with grayscale data, line drawings, decals and even photographs.

-### Which compression should I use?

-bzip2 is recommended, which is widely available (anybody has it) and gives good results.
-As time will move forward and new algorithms hit the market, this recommendation might be rethought.

 ### Why use 16-Bits-per-channel all the time?
 Isn't this a total waste?

 Not when you take compression into account.
 To make this